 The Department of Veterans Affairs website offers an eBenefits Gateway for veterans to address common questions about using your educational benefits.
 It is a suggested resource as a first-step tool to understand their processes and requirements.
 Please feel free to contact the Alvernia Office of Student Financial Planning if you feel we can help you - email us or call 610-796-8356.
 Alvernia also offers valuable information for veterans via it's FATV (Financial Aid TV) channel.
 As a proud designated Military-Friendly School, we also invite all veteran students to learn more about our campus Veteran's Center and Veteran's Club.

 How do I start my G.I.
 Bill® Benefits?

 Visit with the VA Certifying Official (located in the Office of Student Financial Planning) to get your benefits started.
 The VA Certifying Official will provide information and forms to get your benefits started and answer any questions you may have about the process.
 Also, visit the Department of Veterans Affairs education and training webpage to explore veterans' educational benefits.

 How long will it take for me to receive my benefits?

-Initial processing of your Application for Benefits usually takes 8-10 weeks at the VA.
-Once you are in the system and you verify enrollment monthly, you will receive your payment on a regular monthly basis.
+Initial processing of your application for benefits usually takes 8-10 weeks at the VA.
+Once you are in the system and you verify enrollment monthly, you will receive your payment on a monthly basis.